-Tell us about your path to becoming a freelance content creator.
+Tell us about your path to becoming the creative designer behind The Uncommon Place.

 Growing up, I always had some sort of creative outlet.
 I would find any chance to draw during free time and doodle on my homework assignments while in school.
 Art projects were always my favorite and they really gave me a chance to shine.
 I appreciated things that were both unique and visually pleasing, and I always knew that my creative brain wouldn’t be able to handle anything having to do with logic or math, no matter how hard I tried.

 I never considered art as a “real” option for a career, but deep down I knew that a very strong part of me desperately craved it.
 With the support of my friends and family, I decided to go all-in and pursue a creative path in college.
 I went to a community college for 2 years, received an associate’s degree in Fine Art, then transferred to California State University Fullerton where I graduated with a bachelor’s degree in Visual/Studio Art.

 While I was in college, I would spend a lot of my free time on Instagram (pre-algorithm).
 I was hooked.
 It was virtual portal that instantly transported me to so many creative people all over the world and I always felt so inspired while scrolling through my feed.
 My creative urge was sparked.
 I stopped posting normal everyday photos and I started posting more colorful, styled photos.
 As time went on, I started trying out different art mediums (like watercolors and calligraphy) and I would post snippets of my work on Instagram along with my other curated photos.
 My style evolved and developed as the years went by, but I would always wanted to share what I was working on with my community.
 Eventually I decided to take the next step and sell my work, so I opened up an Etsy shop and started selling enamel pins.
 One pin design grew to two, then four, and now I sell art prints and other accessories as well.
 Having the shop has been a lot of fun for me and it has really opened up a lot of opportunities for both myself and my work.